ArriW/deckdeep/readme.md

 2. You'll begin with a basic deck of cards.
 3. Each turn, draw cards from your deck and use them to attack monsters, gain shields, or heal.
 4. Defeat monsters to progress through dungeon levels and increase your score.
-5. After defeating a monster, choose a new card to add to your deck.
+5. After defeating a monster, choose a new card to add to your deck from a selection of three random cards.
 6. The game ends when your health reaches 0.

 ## Game Mechanics

 - **Cards**: Each card has various effects such as dealing damage, providing shields, healing, or drawing more cards.
+Cards now have visual icons representing their attributes.
 - **Energy**: You have a limited amount of energy each turn to play cards.
+Your energy is represented by a blue bar.
+- **Health**: Your health is represented by a green bar.
+The monster's health is represented by a red bar.
 - **Monsters**: Each monster has unique health and damage values.
 Some are tougher than others!
 - **Dungeon Levels**: As you progress, monsters become stronger, but so do you!
-- **Deck Building**: After each victory, choose a new card to add to your deck, making your character stronger.
+- **Deck Building**: After each victory, choose a new card to add to your deck from a selection of three, making your character stronger.
+- **Card Rarity**: New cards have different rarities, affecting how often they appear as choices after a victory.

 ## Controls

 - **Mouse**: Click on cards to select them, click again to play them.
+Click on "End Turn" or "Discard" buttons.
-- **Number Keys (1-0)**: Quickly select cards in your hand.
+- **Number Keys (1-0)**: Quickly select and play cards in your hand.
-- **Enter**: Play the selected card.
 - **E**: End your turn.
-- **Left/Right Arrow Keys**: Navigate card choices after defeating a monster.
+- **Number Keys (1-3)**: Select a new card after defeating a monster.
 - **Space**: Skip adding a new card to your deck after a victory.

 ## File Structure